GoogleContainerTools/distroless/python3/README.md

 ### Execution Model

+### Execution Model

-Distroless images do not include a shell or PATH resolution.
-Commands must use absolute paths when invoking the Python interpreter:
+Distroless images do not include a shell.

+The `python3` image provides a default ENTRYPOINT that invokes the Python interpreter, which allows users to supply a script directly via `CMD` (as demonstrated in the `examples/python3` directory).

+However, for maximum clarity and to avoid ambiguity—especially in more complex container configurations—it is often preferable to explicitly invoke the interpreter using an absolute path:

 ```dockerfile
 CMD ["/usr/bin/python3", "-m", "your_module"]